dennisreimann/uiengine/docs/config.md

 The base directories for the input, your raw source files:

-- `components` is the root of the directory containing the components
+- `components` is the root of the directory (or directories) containing the components
 - `templates` contains the variant preview and application templates
 - `pages` is the directory of the UIengine's site structure and page markdown files
 - `data` contains sample data that can be referenced in variants and pages